TomLiDev/mildew-detector/README.md

 ### Libraries Used

-- pandas
+- pandas - Dataframe e.g. for graph creation
-- seaborn
+- seaborn - Graphs and figures
-- numpy
+- numpy - Arrays e.g. for figures
-- matplotlib
+- matplotlib - Graphs and figures
-- joblib
+- joblib - Image loading/using
-- tensorflow
+- tensorflow - ML model creation and fitting
-- keras
+- keras - ML model creation and fitting

 ## Deployment